-Tak Analyst, Margin Lending Operations division, Singapore
+Tak Executive Director/Vice President, Margin Lending Operations Division, Singapore

 It’s a fast-paced, challenging and stimulating professional environment.
 You’ll be working with the brightest people who all share a passion for excellence.
 The key is to work at your best and make the most of every opportunity.